pityq/mustaine.github.io/_posts/2019-01-09-monorepo-just-do-it.md

 In the organisation, we had 10+ products with hundreds of repositories, a few common libraries and very a little code sharing between products.

 As a tech-lead, I had the opportunity to build up a team.
-I tried to push for values that I believe helps software development, so the team was built around Pair Programming and embracing other Extreme Programming practices.
+I tried to push for values that I believe help software development, so the team was built around Pair Programming and embracing other Extreme Programming practices.

 Initially, it was easy to push for mono-repo, although soon I started to have some friction about it.
 Hence, I did not want to enforce the idea, we split the product into 2 repositories.
-After all, was not the end of the world, but indeed, it was the biggest mistake I ever did.
+After all, it was not the end of the world, but indeed, it was the biggest mistake I ever did.

 One component kept as a mono-repo - the team were pairing, sharing knowledge and improving the quality continuously, quickly building up some standards and having some shared components between services to manage infrastructure or testing.

-Another component end up split into 4 repositories.
+Another component ended up being split into 4 repositories.
 Developers were not able to re-use much code from other components and it was a nightmare to update dependencies and so on.

 All it happened in less than a year so you can guess how it would look like after a few years.